 Issue: The Texas Department of Housing was sued over its allocation of federal tax credits to developers of affordable housing projects.
 The Department was sued under the Federal Fair Housing Act (FHA) because it approved more tax credits for projects that would be located in minority neighborhoods than non-minority neighborhoods.
 The lawsuit alleges that, although the Department followed state and federal law, it created a disparate impact on minorities by providing more tax credits in minority neighborhoods.

 Status: PLF attorneys filed an amicus brief on June 16, 2014, arguing that disparate impact claims are not cognizable under the FHA.
-Petition for certiorari granted October 2, 2014.
+Oral argument was held January 21, 2015 and is awaiting decision.

 Utility Air Regulatory Group v.
 Environmental Protection Agency